Dominic Cummings calls for ‘weirdos’ to apply for Downing Street jobs

-Mr Cummings posted an apparent job advert today saying Number 10 wants to hire an “unusual set of people with different skills and backgrounds” to work as special advisers and potentially officials.
+Mr Cummings posted an apparent job advert on Thursday saying Number 10 wants to hire an “unusual set of people with different skills and backgrounds” to work as special advisers and potentially officials.

+But a civil servants’ union said staff are currently recruited on merit and “because of what you can do, not what you believe”.

 Mr Cummings, a former Vote Leave director, said he hopes to be made “largely redundant” within a year by the recruitment drive.